Modeling the spatial growth of cities: Diffusion-based approaches

 To model intra-urban structure, two additional mechanisms are introduced.
 First, residents prefer to be near but not too close to services, which modifies the attraction kernel $K$.
 Second, competition for space between services and population modifies the service growth equation to

+Competition strength is parametrized by~$\alpha_1$.
+Note that there is now a term~$\bigl(H(\sigma(P) - (s + \alpha_1 p))$ where~$H$ is the Heaviside function ensuring that~$s\geq0$.
 When competition is sufficiently strong, out-of-phase patterning emerges, with services and population occupying distinct areas.
 This model explains the emergence of urban patterns through simple spatial interactions.
 The analysis predicts the formation of distinct cities at characteristic length scales, the appearance of secondary patterning within cities due to competitive interactions, and highlights the fundamental role of spatial interactions in shaping urban structure.
 The framework can be extended to incorporate dynamic parameters and heterogeneous populations, broadening its relevance for urban modeling.

 However, this approach relies on a relatively large set of parameters—one for each of the three kernels, the population scale parameter~$\sigma$, the steepness parameter, among others.
 The presence of so many parameters, with only one testable feature, the inter-city length scale, raises concerns about the robustness and explicative power of the model.